 # importing the module from sklearn.model_selection import train_test_split # splitting the dataset X_train, X_test, y_train, y_test=train_test_split(Inputs, output, test_size=0.25)

-Notice that we have assigned 25% of the data to the testing part and 75% to the training part.
+Notice that we assigned 25% of the data to the testing and 75% to the training.

 Training and testing the Extra Tree regressor